Frumentius: Biography

 According to the fourth-century historian Tyrannius Rufinus (x.9), who cites Frumentius' brother Edesius as his authority, as children (ca. 316) Frumentius and Edesius accompanied their uncle Meropius from their birthplace of Tyre (now in Lebanon) on a voyage to 'India'.
 When their ship stopped at one of the harbors of the Red Sea on their return voyage, local people massacred the whole crew, sparing the two boys, who were taken as slaves to the King of Axum.
 Edesius was made a cupbearer and Frumentius, his secretary and treasurer.
 Shortly before his death, the king freed them.
 The widowed queen, however, prevailed upon them to remain at the court and assist her in the education of the young heir, Ezana, and in the administration of the kingdom during the prince's minority.
 They remained and (especially Frumentius) used their influence to spread Christianity.
 First they encouraged the Christian merchants present in the country to practice their faith openly, and they helped them find places "where they could come together for prayer according to the Roman Rite"; later they converted some of the natives.

 When the prince came of age, Edesius returned to Tyre, where he stayed and was ordained a priest.
 Frumentius, eager for the conversion of Ethiopia, accompanied his brother as far as Alexandria, where he requested Athanasius, Patriarch of Alexandria, to send a bishop and some priests as missionaries to Ethiopia.
 By Athanasius' own account, he believed Frumentius to be the most suitable person for the job.
 He consecrated him as bishop, traditionally in the year 328, or according to others, between 340 and 346.

 Frumentius returned to Ethiopia, where he erected his episcopal see at Axum, then converted and baptized King Ezana, who built many churches and spread Christianity throughout Ethiopia.
 Frumentius established the first monastery of Ethiopia, called Dabba Selama in Dogu'a Tembien.
 The people called Frumentius Kesate Birhan "Revealer of Light" and Abba Salama "Father of Peace".
 He became the first Abuna, a title given to the head of the Oriental Orthodox Churches in Ethiopia.

-In about 356, the Byzantine emperor Constantius II wrote to King Ezana and his brother Saizana, requesting them to replace Frumentius as bishop with Theophilos the Indian, who supported Arianism, as did the emperor.
+In about 356, the Roman emperor Constantius II wrote to King Ezana and his brother Saizana, requesting them to replace Frumentius as bishop with Theophilos the Indian, who supported Arianism, as did the emperor.
 Athanasius, a leading opponent of Arianism, had appointed Frumentius.
 The king refused the request.

 Ethiopian traditions credit him with the first Geʽez translation of the New Testament and being involved in the development of Geʽez script from an abjad (consonantal-only) into an abugida (syllabic).